 Be patient – a good ploy is to go to a watering hole and wait in the comfort of your motorhome.
 Remember that in the middle of the day many animals go to ground in the heat, or take shade under the trees.

 Do not go walking, or even get out of your vehicle, in game parks without an accompanying ranger.
 Viewing big game is one of the main reasons for visiting Southern Africa.
 However, visitors should remember that these are large, powerful animals, including many carnivores, leading life in the wild and according to the laws of nature.
 So, please remember to respect all wild animals.
 Beware in particular lone male elephants, black rhino (the more aggressive of the rhino species) and buffalo.
 Snakes will flee from humans, so long as they hear them coming.
 If you surprise one (and yourself in the process), back off and allow it to escape.
 Scorpions are rare, but you should never leave boots or shoes outside your motorhome.
 If you do, then make sure you shake them upside down vigorously, outside your motorhome, before putting them back on.
 Most campsites in game parks are fenced.
 If the campsites are open then generally no dangerous game species are present in the area.
-The camps are often visited by Impala or other buck species visiting the campsite during the night.
+The camps are often visited by Impala or other buck species during the night.

 DRIVING IN SOUTHERN AFRICA